Creating a Career Development Plan: Tips and Strategies

 - What are my current technical and soft skills?

-Answering these questions truthfully provides valuable insight into what you must focus on within your role in order to progress up the ladder with ease.
+The truthful answers to these questions provide valuable insights into what you should focus on within your work role to advance up the ladder with ease.

-Set out the long-term goals for the profession you are interested in.
-The clarity of long-term objectives can help you remain focused on the goals you wish to achieve in the next few years.
+Set out the long-term goals for your chosen field of work precisely.
+A clear understanding of your long-term goals will help you focus on the goals you wish to achieve in the next few years.

 - Where do you see me in five or ten years?

-Being open about your goals helps you feel driven to reach your goals once they are set out in front of you definitively.
+Being upfront about your goals helps you feel motivated towards achieving those aims once they are set out in front of you in a clear manner.

 Make Short-Term Goals